The story behind A Touch of Class...

 "A Touch of Class Craft Show"

-A Touch of Class Craft Show began 22 years ago by Sue Bennett.
+A Touch of Class Craft Show began in 2000 by Sue Bennett.
 She turned her home into a holiday boutique by completely moving ALL of the furniture out of her home and moved tables and displays in.
 With tons of help from everyone her home was turned into a place where customers of all kinds could shop leisurely and find one of kind handmade items made by local crafters.
 The four day show became a perfect shopping experience but grew to be a tremendous amount of work and wear and tear on her home.
 In 2013 the show was moved to Carson Valley Inn and changed to be a 3 day show.
 We were welcomed with open arms at the Carson Valley Inn.
-This will be our 21st year (we did not have the show in 2020 due to the pandemic) and we are told by our repeat customers that it gets better and better every year.
+This will be our 22nd year (we did not have the show in 2020 due to the pandemic) and we are told by our repeat customers that it gets better and better every year.

 There have been many crafters over the years that have been a part of this incredible craft show spending 100's of hours coming up with new and exciting items each year.
 Many of which have been a part of this show for many years.
 A couple have moved away and come back just to participate in the show.